 This applies to most all B2B categories, and many, but not all, B2C categories.
-It does vary by product and/or target, of course.
+It does vary by product and/or target.

 As a result, the balance of ‘layered media’ is returning full swing today, embraced by many, even while cultivating online channels.
 Many have already added new expressions of layered offline channels and, they are now garnering even better results with both, specifically by adding tangible touch points.
 May seem old-school, but it’s working.

 In a study conducted by a F500® company, they compared the qualified response rates of online-only vs. online+offline side-by-side, meaning they also deleted those leads generated that were of no value, i.e. not qualified for further engagement.